eliranmal/git-flux/CONTRIBUTING.md

 ### code style

-in lieu of a formal styleguide, take care to maintain the existing coding style. the code is analyzed with [shellcheck][9] for common errors and general style.
+in lieu of a formal styleguide, take care to maintain the existing coding style.

+the code is analyzed with [shellcheck][9] to check for common errors and enforce general style conventions.

 ### tips & tricks